-Unless your doctor has specifically told you differently, you should eat at least 1200 calories per day if you’re a woman, or 1500 calories per day if you’re a man.
-These are minimum calorie requirements to sustain basic function and prevent your body from going into starvation mode.
+Unless your doctor has specifically told you otherwise, you should eat at least 1200 calories per day if you’re a woman or at least 1500 calories per day if you’re a man.
+These are the minimum caloric requirements that sustain basic functions and prevent your body from going into starvation mode.

-Looking for some more specific tips for what to eat while taking phentermine?
-Click here!
+Read more about what to eat while taking phentermine.

-This medicine is designed as a temporary add-on treatment to improve the results achieved through behavioral changes, so you should aim to incorporate fitness into your daily routine.
+Phentermine is designed to be a temporary add-on treatment that improves weight loss results that are achieved through behavioral changes.
+Therefore, you should strive to incorporate long-term fitness and healthy eating habits into your daily routine.

-After a couple of weeks or months, many people find that the medication’s effects start to fade.
-Understandably then, that lots of us wonder how to boost results.
-The best way to achieve this goal is through practicing healthy habits like staying active and getting enough sleep.
+After a couple of weeks or months, many people find that the medication’s effects start to decrease.

-However, if you feel like your medication is no longer working, bring it up to your prescribing doctor.
-This may indicate that you’ve developed a tolerance to phentermine.
+However, if you feel like your medication is no longer working, speak to your prescribing doctor about your concerns.
+This may indicate that you have developed a tolerance to phentermine.
 In that case, you should take a break from the weight loss pills.